kangalio/vsrg-format-docs/dtx-samples/README.md

-DTX charts are distributed in archive files containing all the chart data.
-The archive that [./OceanAvenueMST.dtx] was embedded in had the following files:
+Info: DTX charts are usually distributed in archive files containing all the chart data.
+For example, the archive that [./OceanAvenueMST.dtx] was embedded in had the following files:

 - gv.avi (33622kB)
 - OceanAvenueMST.dtx (14kB)
 - CalendarMST.dtx.score.ini (7kB)